-- Assignments consist of problem sets, quizzes, programming exercises, and short memos, on a (roughly) biweekly basis.
+- Assignments consist of problem sets, quizzes, and programming exercises on a (roughly) biweekly basis.
 The goal is to maximize your understanding of the content of the week. - You are allowed to help each other to understand materials or programming techniques.
-But do not, under any circumstances, copy another person's code or answers - All submissions should be done on Blackboard. - For all assignments, late submission is not allowed without at least 24 hours prior notice.
+But do not, under any circumstances, copy another person's code or answers. - All submissions should be done on Blackboard. - For all assignments, late submission is not allowed without at least 24 hours prior notice.